 Unless otherwise directed or authorized, all hot mix asphalt pavement and other bituminous materials not specifically addressed or described in the plans shall be removed from the project and become the property of the contractor.
 The contractor shall manage the material in accordance with all current federal and state rules and regulations.

 Salvaged hot mix asphalt (HMA) pavement may be used as special backfill material.
 When intended for special backfill material, the HMA pavement is normally removed by scarification.
-The material must pass a 50 mm (2‑inch) sieve.
+The material must pass a 2‑inch sieve.
 A vibratory steel wheel roller or pneumatic tired roller is commonly used for compaction.
 Also, it is typically DOT practice to not use special backfill with recycled HMA below the water table.

 6.14 DEMOLITION WASTE